any-docs/css/content/reference/properties/overflow-y/index.md

 sidebar: cssref
 ---

 The **`overflow-y`** [CSS](/en-US/docs/Web/CSS) property sets what shows when content overflows a block-level element's top and bottom edges.
 This may be nothing, a scroll bar, or the overflow content.
-This property may also be set by using the {{cssxref("overflow")}} shorthand property.
+This property may also be set by using the `overflow` shorthand property.

 {{InteractiveExample("CSS Demo: overflow-y")}}